lizbaron/ssis-devops-with-azure-containers/README.md

 Build instructions

-* Extract to directory with the docker file
+* Extract to directory with the Dockerfile
 * Change to docker/mssqlssis folder
 * Build using
     docker build [-t <desired_tag>] .